snipextt/llm-chatbot/Readme.md

 - [x] Pdf to text to Knowledge graph
 - [ ] Websocket interface & CLI
 - [ ] Session history
-- [ ] Semantinc search against queries in memory
-- [ ] Audio to text to Knowledge graph
+- [x] Audio to text to Knowledge graph

 ### How to setup
 #### Required env variables